dennisss/dacha/pkg/vision/mocap/index.md

 - If you haven't already, assemble the wand
 - Mount all the cameras rigidly around your room
-- Route 1 ethernet cable per cable back to the network switch
+- Route 1 ethernet cable per camera back to the network switch
 - Route 1 ethernet cable from the network switch to the ethernet jack on host your computer.
 - Plug in the network switch into power
 - If the cameras are working, the LEDs on the ethernet jack should be blinking.